telerik/maui-docs/controls/autocomplete/configuration.md

 <telerikInput:RadAutoComplete Keyboard="Numeric" />
 ```

-## Clear button visibility
+## Clear Button Visibility

-The Clear button, which appears at the right side of the input field when the AutoComplete is on focus, gives the end-user the option to quickly clear the entered values.
+The Clear Button, which appears at the right side of the input field when the AutoComplete is on focus, gives the end-user the option to quickly clear the entered values.
 You can control the visibility of the button through the `IsClearButtonVisible` property.
 The default value is `True`.

 <snippet id='autocomplete-clearbutton-visibility'/>

-## No results message
+## No Results Message

 The `NoResults` message appears in the popup used for the list of suggestions whenever the control cannot find any matching items.
 You can use the following properties to customize the `NoResult` message: